 GCF Learn Free

 The online learning site GCFLearnFree.org is a run by the Goodwill Community Foundation® and Goodwill Industries of Eastern NC, Inc.® and is designed for adult learners.
-It can be accessed from any computer, and all lessons are completely free.
+It can be accessed from any computer.

 - Many classes are self-guided with videos and tutorials.